phetsims/sherpa/third-party-licenses.md

-This report is for the current branch & revision of each repository at the time the report was generatedand may not match with published versions.
-To see the third party resources used in published simulations, inspecttheir HTML files for the `window.phet.chipper.thirdPartyLicenses` and `window.phet.chipper.thirdPartyImagesAndAudio`(only exists in recent sim publications).
+This report is for the current branch & revision of each repository at the time the report was generated and may not match with published versions.
+To see the third party resources used in published simulations, inspect their HTML files for the `window.phet.chipper.thirdPartyLicenses` and `window.phet.chipper.thirdPartyImagesAndAudio` (only exists in recent sim publications).
 * [Third-party Code & Fonts](#third-party-code-and-fonts)
 * [Third-party Code & Fonts License Summary](#third-party-code-and-fonts-license-summary)
 * [Third-party Images & Audio](#third-party-images-and-audio)